CarlosIvan9/learning-langchain-book/highlights-notes.md

 ### Introducing LangGraph
 It first covers the intuition of langgraph and shows that all nodes of a graph should input and output a state, which is a dictionary.
 Each node can modify the state by adding new keys or updating values of existing ones.

+Nodes don't have to be tools or llm calls. they can also be just functions with input output the state

 ### Creating a StateGraph

 Here we saw how to create a simple graph using a custom state.
 We also see the commands to make the graph always append new messages into their history.